-WASHINGTON (Army News Service, May 24, 2013) -- A sea of tiny American flags flutters gently in the breeze now at Arlington National Cemetery.
-The flags were placed at gravesites, May 23, in tribute to the service and sacrifice of the nation's fallen service members who rest there.
+WASHINGTON (Army News Service, May 23, 2014) -- Across Arlington National Cemetery this weekend, adjacent to each of the often stark white, simple grave stones, a tiny American flag has been placed into the ground as a tribute to the service and sacrifice of the nation's fallen service members who rest there.

-The major said that Soldiers do a row of gravestones by putting their toe against the center of the stone, and then placing the flag at their heel.
+Joseph said that Soldiers do a row of gravestones by putting their toe against the center of the stone, and then placing the flag at their heel.
 In that way, every row has the flags placed equidistant from the stone, giving a uniform appearance.
-Uniformity and perfection is something that the Old Guard prides itself on, Miller said.